Harmonic analysis on certain spherical varieties: Introduction

 \subsection{The Fourier transform for triples of quadratic spaces}

-In \cite{Getz:Liu:Triple}, the Poisson summation conjecture was proved for the first time for a spherical variety that is not a Braverman-Kazhdan space.
+In \cite{Getz:Liu:Triple}, the Poisson summation conjecture was proved for the first time for a spherical variety that is not the affine closure of a Braverman--Kazhdan space.
 In more detail, let $F$ be a number field, and let $(V_i,Q_i),$ $1 \leq i \leq 3$ be a triple of even dimensional vector spaces $V_i$ over $F$ equipped with nondegenerate quadratic forms $Q_i$.
-Let $V:=\prod_{i=1}^3V_i$ and for $F$ algebras $R,$ let
+Let $V:=\prod_{i=1}^3V_i$ and for $F$-algebras $R,$ let

 Let $Y^{\mathrm{ani}} \subset Y$ be the open complement of the vanishing locus of $Q_i$ (which is independent of $i$).
 The $\mathrm{ani}$ stands for anisotropic.
 In \cite{Getz:Liu:Triple} a Poisson summation formula was proved for this scheme.
-In \cite{Getz:Hsu} the Schwartz space of $Y$ was defined, the assumptions under which the summation formula holds were relaxed, and the Fourier transform
+However it was phrased in terms of functions and a Fourier transform on an auxiliary space; the theory was not intrinsic to $Y.$ In \cite{Getz:Hsu} the first two authors defined the Schwartz space of $Y$ and proved the existence of a Fourier transform